-There are no restrictions against having bonfires at residential properties but there are laws when they become a nuisance.
+There are no laws against having bonfires at residential properties, but there are laws for the nuisance they can cause.

 If you are being disturbed by bonfire smoke from your neighbour, it is worth talking to them about it in the first instance – they may not realise they are causing a problem.
 We have put together some tips to help you resolve issues with neighbours, to help guide that initial conversation.

-A bonfire must occur frequently to be considered a nuisance so if the situation doesn’t improve, report it to us providing evidence about the frequency of the bonfires, their duration, location and how the bonfire directly affects you.
+A bonfire must happen frequently to be considered a nuisance.
+If the situation doesn’t improve report it to us providing evidence about the frequency of the bonfires, their duration, location and how the bonfire directly affects you.

 If you are worried about the safety of a neighbour's bonfire, contact the Fire Service for advice or call 999 in an emergency.

 It is an offence to burn household waste which creates dark smoke (this includes rubber, painted or treated wood, furniture, tyres and plastic).To find out how to get rid of household waste items that you cannot burn at home visit Norfolk County Council's website.